Paint

 What does your bungalow want to say?

 Your bungalow’s design sprouted from the Arts & Crafts Movement in England, a reaction to the shoddy quality & disruption of society that came about during the Industrial Revolution.
-The Movement was founded on a belief in craftsmanship which stresses the inherent beauty of the material, the importance of nature as inspiration, and the value of simplicity, utility, & beauty.
+The Movement was founded on a belief in good craftsmanship, which stresses the inherent beauty of the material, the importance of nature as inspiration, & the value of simplicity, utility, & beauty.

 That’s the message: These characteristics are to be admired.
 They create beauty & will improve our society.